Google Translate Button

 • Reflection:

-• According to Scripture, did the leader actually disqualify themselves?
+• According to Scripture, did the leader actually disqualify himself?

-• If so, for how long are they disqualified from leadership?
+• If so, for how long is he disqualified from leadership?

 • If not, how can the church provide accountability with integrity, while not unnecessarily removing the leader from leadership?